Eggnog Cheesecake

 Gingersnap Crust

-- 24 oz full-fat cream cheese* softened to room temperature
+- 24 oz full-fat cream cheese (680 grams), softened to room temperature

 Instructions

-- Preheat the oven to 350F (180C) degrees and position the oven rack on the bottom ⅓ of the oven.
+- Preheat the oven to 350F (180C) degrees and position the oven rack about 1/3 from the bottom of the oven.

 Gingersnap Crust